gpanaretou/access-vsr-inference/README.md

 | 3 | 16 | **13** |
 | 4 | 18 | **13** |
 | 8 | 15 | **13** |

-Streamed output is byte-identical to processing the whole clip in one call, for every batch size — that equivalence is what `tests/test_streaming.py` asserts.

 **`push()` returns fewer frames than you give it.** A frame between two keyframes cannot be emitted until the *following* keyframe arrives, so output